netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 # Cipher Suites

-Implementations MUST support TLS 1.2 {{RFC5246}} and are REQUIRED to support the TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 cipher suite {{!RFC9325}}.
+Implementations MUST support mutually authenticated TLS 1.2 {{RFC5246}} and are REQUIRED to support the TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 cipher suite {{!RFC9325}}.

 Implementations MAY implement additional TLS 1.2 cipher suites that provide mutual authentication {{RFC5246}} and confidentiality as required by NETCONF {{RFC6241}}.

-Implementations SHOULD support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} and, if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.
+Implementations SHOULD support mutually authenticated TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} and, if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.